By Tammy Porter on | No Comments

-I will show you how you can use a low fstop even when shooting multiple subjects, and how to keep them all in focus!
+I will show you how you can use a low f-stop even when shooting multiple subjects, and how to keep them all in focus!

 The definition of focal plane is the distance from the camera at which the sharpest focus is attained.
-I think of it as an imaginary line that runs right to left across your photo.
-Picture yourself if a field with a nice set of trees far off in the background and your family right in the center of the field.
+I think of it as an imaginary line that runs from right to left across your photo.
+Picture yourself in a field with a nice set of trees far off in the background and your family right in the center of the field.

 At f1.4 your tape is very thin, think of a roll of scotch tape.
 The higher you take your f-stop the thicker your tape gets… eventually turning into a wide roll of packing tape.

 You also need to be aware of where you are in relation to the subjects.
-When using a low fstop you need to remain directly in front of your subjects… you can’t wonder off 8 feet to the left.
+When using a low f-stop you need to remain directly in front of your subjects… you can’t wonder off 8 feet to the left.
 You need to be centered and head on to your subject.
 The tape line is only as straight as you are… if you wander off and get crooked, so does your tape.

 I am going to use this series of photos to help explain how this is done.
 I am going to shoot at 1.4 for all of these “poses” below, and explain why it works!

-Ok!
+Ok, let's do this!
 So our first photos here is a nice little Buzz and Jessie family with three baby aliens and a pooch.
-I focused on momma Jessie’s face in every photo, with my fstop at 1.4.
+I focused on momma Jessie’s face in every photo, with my f-stop at 1.4.
 Why are they all in focus even though Buzz and Jessie are tall and the babies and dog are short?

-It’s getting late and dark so you need to use a low fstop… it’s fine really!!
+It’s getting late and dark so you need to use a low f-stop… it’s fine really!!
 Back to your focal plane… or piece of tape.
 Just get them all on that piece of tape and you will be fine… 1 or 10 evil extra family members won’t make a difference.

 Now, it's kind of hard to get plastic people to hold hands, look longingly into one another eyes, or horse laugh, so these poses look a bit stiff, but your subjects can move, lean on, or look at on another and still be in focus.
 They don’t need to stiffly stand shoulder to shoulder.

 Just be sure they are on the same focal plane, and only two people deep in the stack… i.e. no more than tow rows of people.
 If you choose to “stack” people two deep, you will need to raise your fstop just a bit to “thicken” your “tape” for two rows of people.

 I shot this photo below at 1.8.

 It’s extremely simple… just back up.
 Really, thats it… just take a few steps back.
 How far?
 I really don’t know, it depends on several things, the lens your using, the amount of people in your “stack”.
 A few feet, a hop skip and a jump, two hairs past a freckle, some.
 I am not technical and I don’t really measure well.

-I took this shot close up, so to get all the subject is focus I had to up my fstop to 4.0.
+I took this shot close up, so to get all the subject is focus I had to up my f-stop to 4.0.

 I backed up several feet and tried again at 1.4 and bam… everyone in focus!

 Now, I am not suggesting that you go take your next paying client out, and stick your camera on 1.4 and let it fly.
-What I am saying is that it is possible to use a low f-stop when you are wanting a that nice blur to your background, or fighting a low light situation.
+What I am saying is that IT IS POSSIBLE to use a low f-stop when you are wanting a nice blur or bokeh to your background, or fighting a low light situation.